ARYANGODxDOfficial/vendor_matrixx.JSON/sources/docs/spes.md

 ### Flash Kernel:
 - Boot into recovery
-- Flash/Sideload(adb) the kernel(su) file
+- Flash/Sideload(adb) the kernel file
 - Reboot system
-- You can also root by flashing magisk.apk(zip) in same way
+- You can also flash magisk by using this same method
 ---

 ### Notes: